Street Dentistry: The Unlicensed, Underground Practice of Dentistry

 In Miami, an 81-year-old illegal dentist was arrested after a 14-year-old girl was left permanently disfigured with a serious infection that required further medical care.
 Her mother was hoping to have her chipped tooth restored; however, the police reported the illegally practicing dentist “filed four of the teen’s front teeth to the gums and left her with a serious infection.”

-The American Dental Association admits it does not keep track of rogue dental practices, therefore, it is unlikely to grasp just how often this kind of thing occurs.
+The American Dental Association admits it does not keep track of rogue dental practices, so it is unlikely to grasp just how often this kind of thing occurs.
 Nonetheless, Dr. Frank Catalanotto, chair of the Department of Community Dentistry at the University of Florida, states, “It is potentially a big problem.”18

 Depending on the state in which the crime is committed, practicing dentistry without a license could be a misdemeanor punishable by up to a year in jail or a felony punishable by a year or more in jail.
 Additional penalties include fines, probation, restitution, and other sentencing alternatives (i.e., community service).20

 It should be noted that simply misrepresenting yourself as a dentist or other dental professional, even without providing any services, can lead to a conviction of “unlawful practicing of dentistry.”
 In some states, dental hygiene is included in the definition of unlicensed practice of dentistry.
-Therefore, without a dental hygiene license providing guidance or giving recommendations regarding treatments managed by dental hygienists is punishable by law.
+Therefore, without a dental hygiene license, providing guidance or giving recommendations regarding treatments managed by dental hygienists is punishable by law.
 Just as practicing dentistry without a license is a punishable offense, practicing dental hygiene without a license is a crime in the U.S.20

 While cracking down on illegal dental practices is important, the needs of low-income and other vulnerable populations must also be met.
 These examples highlight the need for more affordable dental care options and access to care in the United States.